 Castello di Ama produces three separate Chianti Classico Gran Selezione cuvees: ‘Bellavista’ (described by Galloni as “an extraordinary wine by any measure”), ‘La Casuccia’ and ‘San Lorenzo’.
 The San Lorenzo cuvee is made every year and the 2010 was ranked sixth in the Wine Spectator’s “Best Wines of the World” list in 2014.
 Depending on the success of the vintage, the additional single site cuvees of Bellavista and La Cassuccia are also produced.
 In the vintages when the single site cuvees are not made, the wine from these sites goes into the San Lorenzo.
 Marco Pallanti is not afraid to experiment, producing a number of unusual blends including ‘Il Chiusa’, a Pinot Noir / Sangiovese blend, and ‘Haiku’, a blend of Sangiovese, Merlot and Cabernet Franc.
 The overall style of all their wines is terroir-driven, minerally fresh and elegant.

-Watch this space for soon-to-be-released back vintage Collection Cases, coming direct from the winery…
+Check our website for back vintage Collection Cases, coming direct from the winery…